 Contact tracers around Utah’s capital of Salt Lake City have seen caseloads double and cooperation wane since the economy reopened, said health investigator Mackenzie Bray.
 One person who wasn't answering calls told Bray they didn't want to waste her time because they and their contacts weren't high-risk — a dangerous assessment because the person might not know the health history of their contacts, Bray said.

 Getting people to act on tracers' advice also is a challenge.
 In the Seattle area, only 21% of infected people say they went into isolation on the day they developed symptoms.
-People, on average, are going three days from time they develop symptoms until they test, said Dr. Matt Golden, a University of Washington doctor who is leading case investigations for King County Public Health Department.
+People, on average, are going three days from the time they develop symptoms until they test, said Dr. Matt Golden, a University of Washington doctor who is leading case investigations for King County Public Health Department.

 Since people are infectious for two days before symptoms, that means many are spreading the virus for five days, he said.